BeartoothHiker/IT-115-Wiki-Group2/README.md

 The Wiki can be found at https://github.com/BeartoothHiker/IT-115-Wiki-Group2/wiki.

 ### Purpose
-The primary goal of this Wiki is to create a Wiki on GitHub.com and familiarize ourselves with Wiki creation and maintenance.
-It was created by _Group 2_ of This wiki is created by **_Group 2_** of  [**IT 115 - Software Development Tools**](https://canvas.seattlecentral.edu/courses/2114633), in the Fall 2021 Quarter at Seattle Central College.
+The primary goal of this Wiki is to create a familiarize ourselves with Wiki creation and maintenance.
+It was created by **_Group 2_** of  [**IT 115 - Software Development Tools**](https://canvas.seattlecentral.edu/courses/2114633), in the Fall 2021 Quarter at Seattle Central College.

 ### Fair Use / License
 This repository be used as an example for creating your own project Wiki, although there may be better examples.
 Feel free to peruse our wiki, and use it as a starting point for your own.